Usarneme/RestaurantsInApi.Solution/README.md

 1. Clone this repository `git clone https://github.com/Usarneme/RestaurantsInApi.Solution`
 2. Enter the project directory `cd RestaurantsInApi.Solution/RestaurantsInApi`
 3. Install dependencies with `dotnet restore`
-4. Create a file called appsettings.json that contains your connection string for your MySql installation; `touch appsettings.json` then, for example, `nano appsettings.json` and then paste the following into this file:
+4. Create a file called appsettings.json to control startup aspects of the application; `touch appsettings.json` then, for example, `nano appsettings.json` and then paste the following into this file:

 ```
 {